Unmesh-Kumar/Unmesh-Kumar.github.io/index.md

 ## What Do I Do?
 In one line : I'm a Data Scientist<br>
 I am mainly looking forward to work in the field of Data Science or as a Python Developer.
 I love Python.
-Deep learning fascinates me especially its application in Computer Vision and Reinforcement Learning.
+Deep learning fascinates me especially its application in Computer Vision and Reinforcement Learning.I spend my most of the time on coding platforms particularly Codeforces, Codechef and Atcoder

 ## What Do I Know?